-This semester, both of my arithmetic classes are taught in an 8-Week format.
+This semester, my arithmetic classes are taught in an 8-Week format.
 In the middle of March, my students will be transitioning to a developmental algebra class.
 I teach 2 or 3 of the arithmetic classes each semester, so that is why I am calling this post "My Perpetual 8-Week Challenge".

 My passion is helping students develop a deeper understanding of mathematical concepts and overcome their math fears.
 That's why I LOVE teaching the developmental arithmetic classes.
 I am the author of the curriculum that we use for the course.
 I wrote the first edition in the summer of 2010, and we are currently working out of the seventh edition.
 I designed the curriculum to be very non-traditional, with lots of hands-on activities to help demonstrate the concepts of fractions, decimals, and integers.